s3rius/crypto_watcher/README.md

 {
     "api_key": "<your api key from binance>",
     "secret_key": "<your secret key from binance>",
-    "user_name": "<your username>", // Your binance mining account username.
+    "user_name": "<your binance account username>",
-    "algorithm": "ethash" // This algorithm is used, if watcher can't connect to NBMiner API.
+    "algorithm": "<ethash or sha256.
+This algorithm is used, if watcher can't connect to NBMiner API and determine algorithm by itself>"
 }
 ```
 Default location of secrets file is `~/.binance_secrets`.
 But you can set your own by providing a parameter.